m0006/interactive-kmeans/README.md

 ## Simple Interactive Kmeans Visualization
 [Notebook](notebooks/kmeans_viz.ipynb)

-Creating a 2D and 3D interactive Kmeans scatter plot using plotly, ipywidgets and scikit-learn's Kmeans algorithm.
+Creating 2D and 3D interactive Kmeans scatter plots using plotly, ipywidgets and scikit-learn's Kmeans algorithm.
 Use widgets to update number of samples and centers in data generation, and number of clusters for algorithm.

 <img src="images/3d_demo.gif" alt="3d_demo.gif" width="600"/>